vseryakov/backendjs/README.md

             # Update record by login
             > db.update("bk_user", { login: 'login@name', type: 'admin' });

-- `/account/del`

-  Delete current account, after this call no more requests will be authenticated with the current credentials

 - `/account/update`

   Update current account with new values, the parameters are columns of the table `bk_user`, only columns with non empty values will be updated.